ShadeForge/TreeTerrain/README.md

 This was a project of the PGVW lecture (procedual generation virtual worlds).
 The goal of this project was to create a tool for procedual generation virtual worlds in a limited time of 2 days.
 The focus of this project was to create a Parametric L-System for trees.
 Since the end of this project there was no changes.
-So was is my current goal to bring this project back to a state which can hold my current standards.

 # L-Systems
 A l-system (Lindenmayer-System) allows creating realistic growing objects like plants.